Fragrance Families Explained — A Normal Person's Guide

 The practical version

 If you do not know his family, start in Fresh.
 The fresh-aromatic direction has the widest skin-chemistry compatibility, the most contextual range, and the longest track record of working on people who receive it as a gift.
 Sauvage EDT.
 Acqua di Gio EDP.
-Pick one, give it with a card, and begin there.
+Pick one, give it with a card that says why you chose it, and begin there.
+When he finds something in that territory that feels like him, you will know.
+He reaches for it without thinking.

 Find His Signature Scent